2.1 Managing pain

 - Pain can almost always be managed, but is managed best when identified early.
 Be honest about the extent and nature of pain – being honest does not mean a person is not coping

 - Untreated pain can cause or increase tiredness, low mood, worry, anger, poor appetite and stress

-- Pain treatments include medication but also heat/cold packs, massage, relaxation and spiritual or psychological (such as music therapy)
+- Pain treatments include medication but also heat/cold packs, massage, relaxation and spiritual or psychological (such as music and art therapy)

 - Pain relief medications include paracetamol/aspirin, codeine, morphine or other opiates, such as hydromorphone, oxycodone or fentanyl patches